 HashiCorp and the community has built several tools around Consul

-These Consul tools are created and managed by the dedicated engineers at HashiCorp:
+These tools are built and maintained by the HashiCorp developers:

 Consul Template (3.3k stars) - Generic template rendering and notifications with Consul.
 Template rendering, notifier, and supervisor for @hashicorp Consul and Vault data.
 It provides a convenient way to populate values from Consul into the file system using the consul-template daemon.